I’ve always been a HUGE fan of Shepherd’s Pie.

 - Meanwhile, using a steam basket, steam the cauliflower florets and potatoes over salted water until fork tender, about 5-7 minutes.

 - Add cooked potatoes, cauliflower and aubergine to your food processor (make sure you clean your bowl first) and process until smooth.
 You could also use a hand mixer for this, especially if your food processor isn't big enough to accommodate all of the veggies.

-- In a separate mixing bowl, add buttermilk, yogurt, nutritional yeast, garlic, salt and pepper.
+- In a separate mixing bowl, add buttermilk, yogurt, tahini paste, nutritional yeast, garlic, salt and pepper.
 Mix with a whisk until well combined and add to mashed potato mixture.
 Process again until well incorporated.

 - Arrange raw corn kernels over reserved meat mixture then carefully spread potato mixture on top.